tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 signature verification.
 The choice may depend on whether the application requires more frequent signature generation or signature verification.

+Sphincs+ utilizes the concept of stateless hash-based signatures, where each signature is unique and unrelated to any previous signature.
+This property eliminates the need for maintaining state information during the signing process.
+Other hash-based signature algorithms are stateful, including HSS/LMS {{!RFC8554}} and XMSS {{!RFC8391}}.
+SPHINCS+ offers three security levels.
+The parameters for each of the security levels were chosen to provide 128 bits of security, 192 bits of security, and 256 bits of security.
+Sphincs+ offers larger key sizes, slower signature generation, and slower verification compared to Dilithium and Falcon.
+However, Sphincs+ is designed to be resistant to both classical and quantum attacks, making it a reliable choice for long-term security.

 ## Hash-then-Sign Versus Sign-then-Hash